Providing content gets users to your site. Dripping content keeps them there.

 One popular reason for implementing content drip is when you are creating an online course and you want the course to be completed within a certain time frame.

-Here’s the skinny on why you may want to use drip content for your site and how to get it set up:
+In this post, we'll give you the skinny on why you may want to use drip content for your site, and we'll show you how to get it set up.
+Let's do it!

 Why Drip Content May Be Right for Your Site